Suneson96/smart-city-parking-backend/README.md

 A REST API for managing smart city parking built with Django REST Framework.

-This backend is containerized and runs by default with PostgreSQL using Docker.
+This backend is containerized and runs with PostgreSQL/PostGIS using Docker.
-You can also run it locally with SQLite for quick testing.

 ## Dependencies